Calypso orchid seen along the trails in the spring.

 Directions

-From Corvallis: Take Hwy 99W south about 15 miles.
-Turn right on Alpine Road, follow for approximately 9 miles.
-Alpine Road turns into South Fork Road.
-Follow about 4 miles to the Alsea Falls Campground on the right.
-From Alsea: Travel south from the town Alsea on Alsea-Deadwood Hwy for about 1 mile.
-Turn left on the South Fork Road and follow for approximately 8.5 miles.
-Pass the Alsea Falls Day-Use about 0.5 miles and turn left into the Alsea Falls Campground Entrance.
+From Corvallis: Take Hwy 99W south about 15 miles, turn right on Alpine Road and follow for approximately 9 miles.
+Alpine Road becomes South Fork Road; continue about 4 miles to the campground on the right.
+From Alsea: Travel south on Alsea-Deadwood Hwy for about 1 mile, turn left on South Fork Road and follow approximately 8.5 miles on the main paved road.

 Amenities